ighotouch/iac/10-kms/README.md

 _For decrypting the ciphertext file, why didn't you have to specify a key?
 How did you have permission to decrypt?_

+> I already add a policy that allows my account to use the key

 #### Question: KMS Alias

 _Why is it beneficial to use a KMS Alias?_

+> You can use an alias to identify a CMK in the AWS KMS console

 ## Lesson 10.2: Implementation of KMS Keys in S3